Charlie Woods, one of NIL's biggest names, commits to Florida State

 The Benjamin School junior carries a $3 million Golf NIL Valuation, up from $2.5 million, and had the leverage to choose any program in the country.
 Florida State was the choice.

-No. 21 in the AJGA Boys Rankings, Woods holds the No. 1 spot in the Golf NIL Top 10 and Golf NIL High School Boys Rankings.
+The 17-year-old holds the No. 1 spot in the Golf NIL Top 10 and Golf NIL High School Boys Rankings and is No. 21 in the AJGA Boys Rankings.

 Charlie Woods at the 2025 Junior PGA Championship | Ryan Lochhead/PGA of America

-Florida State provides the structure to capitalize on that leverage.
 Woods joins a program that has already secured AJGA No. 1 Miles Russell, with a $1 million Golf NIL Valuation, up from $750,000.
 Russell’s commitment reflected access to elite competition, real NIL infrastructure, and a coach in Trey Jones with a track record of sending players from college directly into the professional ranks.
-Luke Clanton, a Florida State alum who turned pro in 2025, is the proof.
+Florida State alum Luke Clanton, who last year became just the second player to earn his PGA Tour card through Accelerated, is the proof.

-Together, Woods and Russell headline the Seminoles’ 2027 recruiting class, pairing the sport’s most valuable legacy athlete and the top-ranked junior in the country.
-For Florida State, that combination raises both its competitive ceiling and its commercial footprint, with Woods’ arrival effectively boosting the value and visibility of the entire roster, including Russell.
+Together, he and Russell headline the Seminoles’ 2027 recruiting class, pairing the sport’s most valuable legacy athlete and the top-ranked junior in the country.
+For Florida State, that combination raises both its competitive ceiling and its commercial footprint, with Woods' arrival effectively boosting the value and visibility of the entire roster—including Russell.

-Woods’ decision shifts Florida State into a spotlight that college golf rarely occupies, across major college sports outlets and mainstream sports networks.
-For the first time, a college golf program will be wired into sustained, multi-platform attention, and Florida State will be in that conversation as long as Woods is on campus.
+That commitment shifts Florida State into a spotlight that college golf rarely occupies, across major college sports outlets and mainstream sports networks.
+For the first time, that spotlight will wire a college golf program into sustained, multi-platform attention, with Florida State leading that conversation as long as Woods is on campus.